 The proposal recipient, either SPS or Foundation Relations/GIFT Center, will review the proposal.
 Either office may require additional information on the routing determination.
 If the office concurs with the unit’s routing decision, no further action is taken, and the proposal will be reviewed.

 In cases where the initial decision is questioned, or it is more difficult to make the decision, SPS and Foundation Relations/GIFT Center will review the information jointly, make a decision, and notify all parties of the resolution.

 In cases that are particularly difficult to resolve, the University Vice President for Research and the Foundation President will review the information jointly and make the final decision.

-In some circumstances, gifts presenting some of the grant indicators are otherwise defined as a gift due to a donor’s charitable intent.
-Donor preference is a primary defining attribute and should be addressed through the “Gift or Sponsored Project Determination Process” described above.
+Donor preference is a primary defining attribute and should be addressed through the “Gift or Sponsored Award Determination Process” described above.

-The gift vs. grant indicators offer a general framework for determining appropriate routing for a proposal and/or an award.
-When proposal and/or award routing are uncertain, Foundation Relations/GIFT Center works closely with SPCS to determine what is best for the University for managing the award, preserving a positive donor relationship, and maintaining compliance.
-There are cases where an award requires SPCS oversight and Foundation development treatment; a sub-award from the Foundation to the University allows involvement of both offices for these situations.
+The Considerations for Routing Proposals and Awards offer a general framework for determining appropriate routing for a proposal and/or an award.
+When proposal and/or award routing are uncertain, Foundation Relations/GIFT Center works closely with SPS to determine what is best for the University for managing the award, preserving a positive donor relationship, and maintaining compliance.
+There are cases where an award requires SPS oversight and Foundation development treatment; a sub-award from the Foundation to the University allows involvement of both offices for these situations.

 Gifts of Real Estate